EmmyVoita/EmmyVoita.github.io/_posts/2025-1-24-FSM-Character-Controller.markdown

 Finite state machines (FSMs) are an important tool in game development, offering a structured way to manage complex behaviors.
 In my 3D game project, FSMs are central to managing character movement, the core mechanic of the game, making the system easier to manage and extend.

-As explained in the article by Georges Lteif **[1](#FSMIntroduction)**, a FSM is a mathematical model used to describe the dynamic behaviour of systems through a finite number of states, transitions between these states, and actions associated with these transitions.
+As explained in the article by Georges Lteif **[1](#FSMIntroduction)**, an FSM is a mathematical model used to describe the dynamic behavior of systems through a finite number of states, transitions between these states, and actions associated with these transitions.
 As discussed in the article _What Is The Difference Between DFA And NFA?_ **[2](#DifferenceDFANFA)**, FSMs can be categorized into two main types: non-deterministic finite automata (NFA) and deterministic finite automata (DFA).

 A NFA allows for the machine to exist in multiple states simultaneously, allowing for multiple possible transitions from a given input.